-- (5) Recreational facilities for use by residents and their guests. - J. Nonresidential and mixed uses. - (1) Residential and nonresidential uses may be combined in a conservation subdivision, provided that all required special permits are obtained and that the applicant complies with dwelling unit limitations for the residential uses as well as lot coverage ratios.
-For nonresidential accessory uses, see Subsection I above. - (2) To determine the allowable square footage of nonresidential uses, each allowable dwelling unit may be converted to nonresidential square footage as follows.
+- Residential and nonresidential uses may be combined in a conservation subdivision, provided that all required special permits are obtained and that the applicant complies with dwelling unit limitations for the residential uses as well as lot coverage ratios.
+For nonresidential accessory uses, see Subsection I above. - To determine the allowable square footage of nonresidential uses, each allowable dwelling unit may be converted to nonresidential square footage as follows.
 For every 5,000 square feet of industrial or warehouse floor space, or every 2,000 square feet of other types of commercial floor space, whether a principal or accessory use, the number of allowable dwelling units on the parcel shall be reduced by one dwelling unit.
 Lot sizes and setbacks for nonresidential development shall be established at the time of plan approval based upon the type of use proposed, its space needs and its size, scale and impact.
 (See special permit criteria in § 148-10-7.)
-An applicant for a mixed-use conservation subdivision may submit one application for both subdivision and special permit/site plan approval, which shall be reviewed as a comprehensive development plan by the Planning Board.
+An applicant for a mixed-use conservation subdivision may submit one application for both subdivision and special permit/ site plan approval, which shall be reviewed as a comprehensive development plan by the Planning Board.